miramar-labs/miramar-labs.github.io/_posts/2021-03-13-cuda-vscode.markdown

         "*.cuh":"cpp"
     }

-Next I had to tell VSCode how to build these files - CUDA comes with hit's own modified version of gcc, called nvcc, so what you do is create a build task:
+Next I had to tell VSCode how to build these files - CUDA comes with it's own modified version of gcc, called nvcc, so what you do is create a build task:

 tasks.json: